derekdavenport/vscode-plonefs/README.md

 # PloneFS

-Open site by issuing command "PloneFS: Open Plone Workspace"

-Move and Delete currently unsupported.
+Open Plone sites in Visual Studio Code

 ## Use